-2.7.3.1 ELIGIBILITY REQUIREMENTS TO FOLLOW THE APPLIED SCIENCES HONORS DEGREE PROGRAMME
+2.7.3.1.
+ELIGIBILITY REQUIREMENTS TO FOLLOW THE APPLIED SCIENCES HONOURS DEGREE PROGRAMME

-The minimum requirements to follow the Applied Sciences honors degree programme are:
+The minimum requirements to follow the Applied Sciences Honours degree programme are:

 - a.
-Should have completed all the requirements to award the general degree in three academic levels as stated in Section 2.7.1, - b.
-Should have obtained GPA of not less than 2.7.
+Should have completed all the requirements to award the general degree in three academic levels as stated in Section 2.7.1, - Should have obtained GPA of not less than 2.7.

-Students selected for the Applied Science Honors Degree programme must be prepared to undertake an industrial training in any part of the island with the recommendation of the Faculty Board.
+Students selected for the Applied Science Honours Degree programme must be prepared to undertake an industrial training in any part of the island with the recommendation of the Faculty Board.

-2.7.3.2 REMOVAL OR WITHDRAWAL FROM APPLIED SCIENCE HONORS DEGREE
+2.7.3.2.REMOVAL OR WITHDRAWAL FROM APPLIED SCIENCE HONOURS DEGREE

-If a student wants to withdraw from the Applied Sciences Honors Degree programme he/she may inform the Coordinator before the beginning of the second semester of level IV.
+If a student wants to withdraw from the Applied Sciences Honours Degree programme he/she may inform the Coordinator before the beginning of the second semester of level IV; with valid reason which should be approved by the Faculty board.

-2.8 MAXIMUM PERIOD TO COMPLETE A DEGREE PROGRAMME
+2.8.
+MAXIMUM PERIOD TO COMPLETE A DEGREE PROGRAMME

-Student would be allowed a maximum period of five academic years to complete a three-year general degree and six years for a honors or four year degree from the date of 1^{st} registration, excluding periods of absence caused by medical or other valid reasons acceptable to the Faculty Board.
+Student would be allowed a maximum period of five academic years to complete a three-year general degree and \mathbf{six} years for a Honours or four year degree from the date of 1^{st} registration, excluding periods of absence caused by medical or other valid reasons acceptable to the Faculty Board.

-2.9 SICKNESS DURING ACADEMIC SESSIONS
+2.9.
+SICKNESS DURING ACADEMIC SESSIONS